webix-hub/docs/data/mobile_calendar/general_howtos.md

 How to hide a button?
 -----------------------

-You can use the hide() method to hide a certain view in Scheduler.
+You can use the api/link/ui.proto_hide.md method to hide a certain view in Scheduler.
 [Here](mobile_calendar/mobile_advanced.md#accessingelementsofthescheduler) you may find details about Scheduler structure.

 For example, if you want to hide the "add" button, you can do the following: